Terms and conditions

 (b) provide us with the customer due diligence information we require, prior to entering into the relevant Contract.

 9.5 Acknowledgement in relation to making payment to us

 You acknowledge that:

 (a) payments made other than by telegraphic transfer will take longer to clear.
 You further acknowledge that you are responsible for and must take any such delay into account in discharging your obligation to make payments of cleared funds on the required dates;

 (b) we do not accept payment by cheque.
 If you send a cheque to us, it will be returned to you and we shall charge you an administration fee of £50 for same;

 (c) all payments made from you to us under these Terms shall be made in full without set-off, counter-claim, deduction or withholding of any kind.
 Failure to pay on time and in full may, at our absolute discretion, be treated as a cancellation of the Contract(s).
-Please see the section of the Terms on cancellation for further information;
+Please see Clause 21 for further information;

 (d) you are responsible for you and your payment service provider sending money to us in the correct currency.
 We do not accept any liability for (a) a payment to us being rejected and/or (b) any losses you incur, due to you or your payment service provider sending money to an account of ours in the wrong currency;